olinjs/olinjs/lessons/05-client-jquery-ajax/INCLASS.md

 -After adding jQuery, in your isItChristmas app, add a button that users can click to find out whether it is christmas or not without refreshing (print to chrome developer console).
 Have the page itself update to reflect the answer.

 -Return to your cat app homework and add the jQuery library to it.

-	-Rather than having several pages for each of the types of requests, have just one cats display page, with 3 buttons: Display, Add, GetBy <insert favorite color here>, and Delete.
+-Rather than having several pages for each of the types of requests, have just one display page for the list of cats, with 4 buttons: Display, Add, GetBy <insert favorite color here> (with some textbox to enter the color), and Delete.

-	-Each of these buttons will be linked to one ajax request that returns some data update from your API routes.
+-Each of these buttons will be linked to one AJAX request that returns some data update from your API routes.

 -Do as many or as few of these buttons as you want for practice, or just move on to the homework.

-	-When the Add button is clicked, a cat is added, display it on the page without a page refresh (GET /cats/new) -When the Display button is clicked, show the sorted list of cats by age, without page refresh (GET /cats) -When the Delete button is clicked, a cat is deleted, display it on the page without a page refresh (GET /cats/delete/old).
+	-When the Add button is clicked, a cat is added, display the one cat on the page without a page refresh (GET /cats/new)

+	-When the Display button is clicked, show the sorted list of cats by age, without page refresh (GET /cats)

+	-When the Delete button is clicked, a cat is deleted, display the newly updated list of cats (after the deletion) on the page without a page refresh (GET /cats/delete/old).
 You can also try to change this to a DELETE request!

 	-When the GetBy <insert favorite color here> button is clicked, display the list of cats that have that color without a page refresh (GET /cats/bycolor/:color)